Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 Indiana Fever Strike First, Caitlin Clark in Attack Mode

-Through the opening 10 minutes, Indiana looked like the team controlling the night.
-Clark scored 14 points in the first quarter alone, attacking downhill without resistance and finding open looks from beyond the arc when Dallas left her with daylight.
+Through the opening 10 minutes, Indiana looked like the team in control of the momentum.
+Clark scored 14 points in the first quarter alone, attacking downhill without resistance and finding open looks from beyond the arc when Dallas left her with enough daylight to confidently get her shot off.
 The Fever pushed out to a 29-25 lead, and the Wings spent the period trying to settle into the offensive concepts head coach Jose Fernandez had emphasized at shootaround.

 “How we play with the pace I want to play at is important.
 We need to make sure our offensive spacing is good, how we’re valuing the ball and taking care of it, and how we’re playing out of different actions, what’s happening after those actions,” Fernandez told Dallas Hoops Journal.